-Going to web conferences is a great opportunity to make new contacts and exchange business cards.
-Unfortunately, we have an industry filled with creative people who have no creative marketing for themselves.
-Sure, many have business cards, but one in a hundred have something really cool.
-These unique treasures, cards, items etc. get kept, talked about and usually photographed and shared.
-This post is an inspiration for all you creatives to step up your game, either by getting things made or by making them yourselves.
+These unique treasures, cards and items get kept, talked about and usually photographed and shared.
+This article is an inspiration dedicated to all of you creatives to step up your game — either by getting things made or by making them yourselves.

 A note of warning though: interesting promotional materials almost always cost more per unit than a white business card or require a lot of prep work, so you’re often going to have a limited quantity.
 Pick the people you give these treasures to wisely.
 Those people will feel more important for getting a limited edition, and you don’t run the risk of spending an absolute fortune (in time or money) producing mass quantities!